The country

 The humanitarian situation

-More than a year since the beginning of the war in Ukraine, humanitarian needs continue to rise.
-Millions of people across the country have endured months of intense hostilities without adequate access to food, water, health care, education, protection and other essential services.
-Massive destruction of civilian infrastructure has left hundreds of thousands of Ukrainians without their homes or livelihoods.
+Nearly four years after the escalation of the war in Ukraine, humanitarian needs remain high.
+Millions of people across the country have endured years of intense hostilities without adequate access to food, water, health care, education, protection and other essential services.
+Massive destruction of civilian infrastructure has left hundreds of thousands of Ukrainians without homes or livelihoods.
+An estimated 2.5 million families remain without an appropriate shelter.

-The arrival of winter brought new dimensions to the humanitarian crisis in Ukraine, as damage on energy infrastructure and homes leave millions at risk of deadly temperatures that can drop below -20°C. Attacks on energy infrastructure continue across the country, leaving millions of people without electricity, water supply and heating systems.
+The return of winter adds new dimensions to the humanitarian crisis in Ukraine, as damage to energy infrastructure and homes put millions of people at risk of deadly temperatures as low as -20°C. Attacks on energy infrastructure have continued across the country, leaving millions of people without electricity, water supplies and heating systems.

 The security situation